-Small straw-coloured ridged seeds with a faintly orange flavour are sweetly spicy and cheap.
+Small straw-coloured ridged seeds with a faint orange or lemony flavour are sweetly spicy and cheap.
+They have a sweet, woody and peppery aroma that is enhanced by dry roasting and grinding.
 They are used widely in Indian cookery, and are often the major part of many spice mixtures.

 Coriander Seeds also make a handsome addition to herbal infusions/teas.